neondatabase/website/content/docs/manage/roles.md

   We recommend that you only grant membership in `neon_superuser` to users who need to perform administration tasks in the Neon console.

- In summary, the `neon_superuser` can create databases, create roles, add extensions, grant `neon_superuser` privileges, and has all the privileges of `pg_read_all_data` and `pg_write_all_data`, but cannot log in to the PostgreSQL server itself.
-It is intended for administrators of Neon.
-For all other users, you can create roles and manage database object access with SQL.
+ You can think of roles with `neon_superuser` privileges as administrators.
+For all other users, you can create roles and manage database object access privileges with SQL.
 See [Manage roles with SQL](#manage-roles-with-sql).

 ## Manage roles in the Neon console

 This section describes how to create, view, and delete role in the Neon Console.
-All roles created in the Neon console are grant membership in the [neon_superuser](#the-neon_superuser-role) role, which is intended for users of the Neon console.
+All roles created in the Neon console are granted membership in the [neon_superuser](#the-neon_superuser-role) role, which is intended for users of the Neon console.

 ### Create a role